AdroitBit/speech_vhb_ros/README.md

 # pocketsphinx-ros2
-Please read.
-I really put my soul into it.

-This package also provided in noetic version.
-But It's quite tricky because It requires ros foxy version.

-The reason is that pocketsphinx can't work with ROS noetic.
-Because of the noetic used multi-thread for service and client.
+The pocketsphinx kinda not working well in ROS noetic because the ros noetic use multithread for service and client.

-But pocketsphinx can't work in multi-thread.Due to signal module that they use.

-But then ROS foxy working fine.No problem.That is the workaround for us.
+And LiveSpeech() only work in main thread.

+Kinda workaround here.But I managed it to work.

 ## Dependencies